-Net cash outflow on acquisition of Ever Source Investment
+Net cash outflow on acquisition of Ever Source Investment Group

-HK\$'000
+НК\$ '000

-Cash consideration transfer 61,590
+Cash consideration transferred 61,590

 Less: deposit paid (61,590)

 Less: cash and cash equivalents balances acquired (303)

-(303)

-Included in the loss for the year is HK\$2,045,000 attributable to the additional business generated by Ever Source Investment Group.
-No revenue for the year was generated from Ever Source Investment Group.
+Included in the loss for the year ended 31 December 2014 was HK\$2,045,000 attributable to the additional business generated by Ever Source Investment Group.
+No revenue for the year was ended 31 December 2014 was generated from Ever Source Investment Group.